LesUski/100-Days-in-Cloud/Labs/85-CICD-Deploy-App-CodePipeline-CodeBuild/README.md

    then copy the clone command from your CodeCommit repository.
 It'll be empty at the moment by it allow you to log in and set up the remote repository  for you local git.

 2. Create an **Elastic Beanstalk** environment.
 Choose **Web server environment** because it'll be hosting a node.js app.
-Give it a name, you might use some domain name, choose node.js as platform and for now choose sample application, we'll be replacing it with our code using CodePipline.
+Give it a name, you might use some domain name, choose node.js as platform and for now choose sample application, we'll be replacing it with our code using CodePipeline.
 When created continue to the next step.

 3. My application is just a simple website with [index.html](./index.html), [package.json](./package.json) and [app.js](./app.js).
 Push those files to the CodeCommit repository.